2012 Toonseum Exhibition

 The place was packed and the 70’s music from D.J.
 Orlando “Buscrates” Marshall was sure nuff funky!!!
 The brother was definitely workin’ it out!

-Check out the video and pictures from the opening night event below:
+Check out the pictures from the opening night event below:

 Additional Information You can learn more about the historical importance of this artwork by reading the catalogue that accompanies this exhibition (see below).